JanTheHun/projor-101/README.md

 </body>
 </html>
 ```
-  Save it and run `projor generate` again.
+- save it and run `projor generate` again.
 You should see a new file in `/src` folder named `example.html`.
 That's the file you just generated, let's see what it does!
-Load it in a browser - or even better: if you use VS Code, start it up with Live Server and navigate to `http://127.0.0.1:5500/src/example.html` - and you should see this:
+- Load it in a browser - or even better: if you use VS Code, start it up with Live Server and navigate to `http://127.0.0.1:5500/src/example.html` - and you should see this:

 ![alt text](screenshot.png)